 In 2011, Yolande goes to Paris, France as one of 50 finalists in the Avon Voices Search- their aim to find the best female voice in the world to be the voice of their 100th birthday.
 Only 3 women from South Africa were honored enough to be chosen.

-Since moving to Cape Town in 2012 Yolande has been keeping herself busy as pianist and backup vocalist for a number of album recordings and live performances for numerous Cape Town artists and bands.
+While staying in Cape Town (2012-2106) she kept herself busy as pianist and backup vocalist for a number of album recordings and live performances for numerous Cape Town artists and bands.